Look What's Happened to Rosemary's Baby: The Book of Adrian

-Over 20 years later, an adult Adrian and his best friend, Peter, are detained by police for speeding.
+Over 20 years later, an adult Adrian and his best friend, Peter Simon, are detained by police for speeding.
 When Adrian arrives at his home, which is his "Aunt" Marjean's cheap casino, she confronts him about his reckless behavior.
-She tells him that she is always worried about him ever since his parents were "killed in an automobile accident".
+Marjean says that she is always worried about him ever since his parents were "killed in an automobile accident".
 Adrian then decides to go take a joyride and instigates a fight with a gang of violent bikers.
-Peter finds Adrian, who tells him what happened and how he has been suffering from strange nightmares and violent urges.
+Peter finds Adrian, who mentions what happened and how he has been suffering from nightmares and violent urges.

 Later that night, Roman and Minnie arrive at the casino pretending to be Adrian's aunt and uncle.
 As they prepare for his birthday party, Minnie drugs Adrian into unconsciousness and dresses him up in a costume and devil makeup.
-Peter, who notices something is wrong, becomes even more suspicious when he sees the movie star Guy Woodhouse arriving.
+Peter, who notices something is wrong, becomes even more suspicious when he sees the movie star Guy arriving.
 After Guy and Roman join the rest of the coven, they begin to chant, attempting to invoke Satan.
 Although it initially seems as though the ritual failed, Adrian is possessed and runs out on the casino's dance floor.
 Roman soon realizes that Satan is using Adrian to possess all of the innocent people on the dance floor.
 Guy becomes frightened and runs away.
 Peter intercepts Guy and attempts to make him help save Adrian.
 Guy panics when Peter struggles with him, so he electrocutes Peter with a broken power cord.